Folk magic and the Latter Day Saint movement: Expeditions to Harmony, Bainbridge, and Colesville

-In late 1825, Josiah Stowell, a well-to-do farmer from South Bainbridge, Chenango County, New York, who had been searching for a lost Spanish mine near Harmony Township, Susquehanna County, Pennsylvania with another seer, traveled to Manchester to hire Smith "on account of having heard that he possessed certain keys, by which he could discern things invisible to the natural eye."
+In October 1825, Josiah Stowell, a well-to-do farmer from South Bainbridge, Chenango County, New York, who had been searching for a lost Spanish mine near Harmony Township, Susquehanna County, Pennsylvania with another seer, traveled to Manchester to visit his son.
+While there, he consulted Smith "on account of having heard that he possessed certain keys, by which he could discern things invisible to the natural eye."
+According to Stowell, Smith looked into a seer stone in a hat and described Stowell's home and the other buildings on the property.
+Smith and his father travel to Harmony hoping to raise money to pay off their Manchester farm.